yarkhinephyo/15-445-database-systems-notes/15 - Concurrency Control.md

 ![](images/Pasted%20image%2020221101112516.png)

-<u>View serializability</u> - No DBMS does this.
+<ins>View serializability</ins> - No DBMS does this.
 Required to understand the application logic.